Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/workspaces.md

 ### Deleting a Workspace

-There will be situations where the objective of the workspace is achieved, no longer needed or you are reorganizing.
+There will be situations where the objective of the workspace is achieved, it is no longer needed or you are reorganizing.
 When this occurs, you can delete the workspace.
-Only a member with Owner permissions can delete a workspace.
+Only a member with Owner level permissions can delete a workspace.

-You can delete a workspace by going to the workspace settings and clicking the overflow in the top right.
+You can delete a workspace by going to the workspace settings and clicking the overflow in the top right, there you will be given the option to Delete Workspace.

 ### Turning Tabs On and Off